adjust/dev-docs/docs/ios/features/configuration/external-device-id.md

 See Session parameters for more information.
 :::

 You can import existing external device IDs into Adjust.
-This ensures that the backend matches future data to your existing device records.
+This ensures that the Adjust servers match future data to your existing device records.
 Contact your Adjust representative for more information.